bono-cms/Structure/README.md

 # Structure

-Build custom data structures and display they anywhere on your web-site or use API
+A powerful, yet super-simple module that lets you create dynamic data structures and use them anywhere on your website.